-SEN Magazine Ltd. Chapel House, 5 Shawbridge Street, Clitheroe, BB7 1LY Tel: 01200 409800 Fax: 01200 409809 Email: subscribe@senmagazine.co.uk www.senmagazine.co.uk hildren with Down's syndrome tend to be very good visual learners due to their strong visual memory.
-However, all children with Down's syndrome have poor visual acuity and many will also have an additional visual impairment.
-These will not always be picked up in children with Down's syndrome as it is sometimes wrongly assumed that any difficulties in learning or behaviour are due to their condition.
+Children who have Down's syndrome tend to be very good visual learners due to their strong visual memory.
+However, all children who have Down's syndrome have poor visual acuity and many will also have an additional visual impairment.
+These will not always be picked up in children who have Down's syndrome as it is sometimes wrongly assumed that any difficulties in learning or behaviour are due to their condition.